-The HTTPget software is used to send a single HTTP or TCP request to a Coordinator.
-In contrast, the telnet or Hyperterminal programs allow a continuous connection with multiple requests to be sent to the Coordinator.
+The Httpget software is used to send a single HTTP or TCP request to the Receiver.
+In contrast, the telnet or Hyperterminal programs allow a continuous connection with multiple requests to be sent to the Receiver.

-Generally HTTPget is used for simply programming an IP address to the Coordinator or for quickly obtaining a reading from a device.
+Generally HTTPget is used for simply programming an IP address to the Receiver or for quickly obtaining a reading from a Connector/Transmitter.

-The Coordinator must be configured from the configuration web page so that the "TCP Connections" indicates any number between 1 and 5.
+The Receiver must be configured from the configuration web page so that the "TCP Connections" indicates any number between 1 and 5.
 Make sure that the Port Field number indicates 2000.